Distinguished Visiting Professorial Fellowship

 International Ethics is an increasingly prominent academic field of research that brings together scholars in the fields of International Relations, Political Theory and Moral Philosophy to address ethical questions in international politics.
 It is field in which UNSW Canberra has unique strength.
 Our proximity to the military and government, as well as our outstanding research record and our Canberra-wide research network (including ANU and UC) means that UNSW Canberra is unrivalled in Australia as a place to pursue research in this field.

-The Distinguished Visiting Fellow will be appointed for a negotiated period of up to three months during term time (March-November 2019 initially).
+The Distinguished Visiting Fellow will be appointed for a negotiated period of up to three months during term time (March-November).
 The host for the duration of the appointment will be the International Ethics Research Group (IERG), located within the School (HASS).

 The Fellowship involves being a valued member of the School whilst;